FuelLabs/fuels-ts/apps/docs/src/guide/encoding/encode-and-decode.md

 <<< @/../../docs-snippets/test/fixtures/abi/encode-and-decode.jsonc#encode-and-decode-2{json:line-numbers}

 Now, let's prepare some data to pass to the `main` function to retrieve the combined integer.
 The function expects and returns a `u32` integer.
 So here, we will encode the `u32` to pass it to the function and receive the same `u32` back, as bytes, that we'll use for decoding.

-We can do both of these with the `AbiCoder`:
+We can do both of these with the `AbiCoder`.

+First, let's prepare the transaction:

 <<< @/../../docs-snippets/src/guide/encoding/encode-and-decode.test.ts#encode-and-decode-3{ts:line-numbers}

+Now, we can encode the script data to use in the transaction:

+<<< @/../../docs-snippets/src/guide/encoding/encode-and-decode.test.ts#encode-and-decode-4{ts:line-numbers}

+Finally, we can decode the result:

+<<< @/../../docs-snippets/src/guide/encoding/encode-and-decode.test.ts#encode-and-decode-5{ts:line-numbers}

 A similar approach can be taken with [Predicates](../predicates/index.md); however, you must set the encoded values to the `predicateData` property.